The Goldman Sachs Group Analysts Give Deutsche Post (FRA:DPW) a €64.00 Price Target

-The Goldman Sachs Group set a €64.00 ($75.29) price target on Deutsche Post (FRA:DPW) in a report released on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Deutsche Post (FRA:DPW) has been given a €64.00 ($75.29) price target by investment analysts at The Goldman Sachs Group in a report released on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+The Goldman Sachs Group’s target price indicates a potential upside of 9.76% from the stock’s previous close.

 Deutsche Post AG operates as a mail and logistics company in Germany, rest of Europe, the Americas, the Asia Pacific, the Middle East, and Africa.
 The company operates through five segments: Post & Parcel Germany; Express; Global Forwarding, Freight; Supply Chain; and eCommerce Solutions.
 The Post & Parcel Germany segment transports and delivers mail, letters, parcels, physical and hybrid letters, special products for merchandize, and registered mail to private and business customers.